Forensic Methodology

 • Interquartile Range (IQR) - Distribution-agnostic method; flags values below Q1-1.5*IQR or above Q3+1.5*IQR

-• Composite Anomaly Scoring - Weighted combination of all methods; produces 0-100 fraud probability score per transaction
+• Composite Anomaly Scoring - Weighted combination of methods; produces per-transaction anomaly score for further examination

-Targeted analysis for common manipulation techniques documented in forensic accounting literature.
+Analysis for common anomaly patterns documented in forensic accounting literature.
 Each pattern tested independently with statistical significance assessment.

-• Round Number Bias - Excessive clustering at round values (00, 50, 000); indicates estimation rather than documented transactions
+• Round Number Bias - Clustering at round values (00, 50, 000); consistent with estimation rather than documented transactions

-• Duplicate Detection - Exact and near-duplicate identification; cross-references dates, amounts, and descriptions for billing fraud patterns
+• Duplicate Detection - Exact and near-duplicate identification across dates, amounts, and descriptions within the documentary record

 • Sequence Analysis - Invoice/reference number gaps, arithmetic progressions, and pattern detection in sequential identifiers